Towards Few-shot Entity Recognition in Document Images: A Graph Neural Network Approach Robust to Image Manipulation: Introduction

 \section{Introduction}

-Entity recognition is a fundamental task in document image understanding, which aims at identifying and extracting specific segments of text in the document which serve as \textit{header}, \textit{question} or \textit{answer}.
-However, the task of named entity recognition in document images is different from the traditional task which only involves text.
-Document images, such as tables, receipts and forms, present an ideal scenario to use multi-modal techniques.
+Entity recognition is a fundamental task in document image understanding which aims at identifying and extracting specific segments of text in the document which serve as \textit{header}, \textit{question} or \textit{answer}.
+However, the named entity recognition in document images is different from the traditional text-only counterparts since document images, such as tables, receipts and forms, involves richer information though the layout structure.
 The complex layout and format of these document images provide additional information that can be used to enhance the performance of entity recognition beyond what is possible with only text.
+Therefore, they present an ideal scenario to use multi-modal techniques.

 Recent existing methods use large self-supervised pre-trained models~\citep{xu2020layoutlm, Xu2020LayoutLMv2MP, huang2022layoutlmv3} for named-entity recognition in document images.
 These approaches extract the word spans using the standard \texttt{IOBES} tagging schemes~\citep{marquez2005semantic,ratinov2009design} in named entity recognition tasks.
-The models inherit the architecture from the vanilla language models, such as BERT~\cite{devlin2018bert}, RoBERTa~\cite{liu2019roberta}, extend the embedding layer with the layout information, and build layout-aware attention mechanisms.
+The models inherit the architecture from the text-only language models, such as BERT~\cite{devlin2018bert}, RoBERTa~\cite{liu2019roberta}, extend the embedding layer with the layout information, and build layout-aware attention mechanisms.
 These approaches typically leverage the bounding box coordinates to capture the overall structure of the document, which is straight-forward and has proven to be effective.
-Therefore, we argue that these coordinate-based approaches do not entirely leverage the topological relationship of the tokens and are not robust to the common scenarios of image manipulation.
-In real-world scenarios, documents are not always in ideal conditions and may have some alterations like shifting, rotating or scaling.
+However, we argue that these coordinates-based approaches fail to properly cope with image manipulation, such as shifting, rotation and scaling, which is common in real life.
 These image manipulations make it challenging for coordinate-based approaches to accurately understand the documents, as the coordinates can be significantly altered and the spatial relationships learned by these coordinates are no longer valid.